tonnyquintero/js-desde-cero/README.md

-Course from platzi with TeffCode as a teacher
+Course from platzi with TeffCode as a teacher and Diego de granda